koalalorenzo/202003-immutable-infrastructure-vault/README.md

 `VAULT_ADDR` configured correctly in your env 😜

 ## Packer Setup
-Please read more in [the related README file](./packer/README.md)
+Please read more in [the related README file](./packer/README.md) and the source code under `./packer`.
+Some comments might help you.

-In order to keep secure and updated the Vault machine, every now and then (usually monthly), the VM hosting vault gets recycled and replaced with a new one.
-To acheive this we use Packer, so that we can test and validate VM Images before upgrading to a new version.
+In order to keep secure and updated the Vault machine, every now and then (usually monthly), the VM currently running gets recycled and replaced with a new  one.
+To do this we use Packer, so that we can test and validate VM Images before upgrading to a new version.

-The packer builds uses Ansible to setup a basic firewall, SSH connection limits, process upgrades as well as installing Hashicorp Vault and service.
+Packer uses Ansible to setup a basic firewall, SSH connection limits, packages upgrades as well as installing Hashicorp Vault and services.

 To build the new image run: